98548J/98548J.github.io/docs/game_analysis/2023-06-09-SpecificRules.md

 **Double zoning:**

 If both robots form the same alliance and are in the opposing team's offensive zone it is called double zoning.
-When a team is double zoning the opposing team is allowed to descore tri-balls from the opposite team's netted goal.
+When a team is double zoning the opposing team is allowed to de-score tri-balls from the opposite team's netted goal.

 **Match load:**

 To receive a match load from your team, your robot must be in contact with the match load bar.
 Once this is achieved, a team member can place the match load into your robot without using force.
 Please note that using force is not permitted.

-**Winpoint:**
+**Win-point:**

-In order you get the full winpoint the member of the alliance on the right side must score their preload under the netted goal.
+In order you get the full win-point the member of the alliance on the right side must score their preload under the netted goal.
 Then the second member of the alliance on the left must remove the green match load from the match load section.
 Then at least one member of the alliance must be making contact with the elevation bar.